 Streaming boxes and game consoles

 Unlike Blu-ray players, streaming boxes need to specifically support Dolby Atmos.
 As of January 2020, however, it has become the rule rather than the exception.
-You’ll find Dolby Atmos support on almost every popular streamer including the Apple TV 4K, Roku Ultra, Roku Streaming Stick+, Amazon Fire TV Stick 4K, Fire TV Cube, and Chromecast Ultra.
+You’ll find Dolby Atmos support on almost every popular streamer, including the Apple TV 4K, Roku Ultra, Roku Streaming Stick+, Amazon Fire TV Stick 4K, Fire TV Cube, and Chromecast Ultra.
 But this is not an exhaustive list by any means.

-Despite this strong support for Dolby Atmos at a hardware level, ultimately it’s the specific app you’re using on these devices that will determine whether you get Dolby Atmos sound or not, which creates a frustrating mix of experiences.
+Despite this strong support for Dolby Atmos at a hardware level, it’s the specific app you’re using on these devices that will ultimately determine whether you get Dolby Atmos sound or not, which creates a frustrating mix of experiences.

 Netflix, for instance, has a good selection of Dolby Atmos movies and shows.
 But the company’s rules around which devices are given access to Atmos versions are very strict: Only devices that can fully decode Dolby Atmos are granted the right to stream Atmos soundtracks.

-All other Atmos-capable streamers, like Roku’s Ultra or Amazon’s Fire TV Cube, use Dolby Atmos passthrough (they simply send the Atmos content straight through to the TV, soundbar, or A/V receiver for decoding).
+All other Atmos-capable streamers, like Roku’s Ultra or Amazon’s Fire TV 4K, use Dolby Atmos passthrough (they simply send the Atmos content straight through to the TV, soundbar, or A/V receiver for decoding).
 As such, the Netflix app denies them access to Dolby Atmos soundtracks.